Successful Outcomes

 • Decker Law successfully obtained a reversal of an order confirming an arbitration award.
 The Second District Court of Appeal (Los Angeles) found that the trial court erred by confirming the arbitration award without first determining whether there was an arbitration agreement between the litigants.
 (Hudock Empl.
 Law Group v.
 Celebrity Homehealth (Oct.
 18, 2022, No. B315387) [2022 Cal.
 App.
 Unpub.
 LEXIS 6304].)

-• Decker Law convinced the Second District Court of Appeal (Los Angeles) to reverse an order from the Superior Court granting summary judgment and dismissing claims brought by the firm’s client.
+• Decker Law convinced the Second District Court of Appeal (Los Angeles) to reverse an order from the Los Angeles County Superior Court granting summary judgment and dismissing claims brought by the firm’s client.
 The Court of Appeal found that the trial court erred in finding that the client’s claim was barred by the statute of limitations.
 (Bowman v.
 Dr. Sebi's Office, Inc. (In re Estate of Bowman) (Dec.
 16, 2022, No. B315723) [2022 Cal.
 App.
 Unpub.
 LEXIS 7652].)

 • A well-established attorney had been sanctioned $12,000 under Family Code section 271 by a newly appointed Superior Court judge in Orange County.
 Decker Law quickly filed a brief in the trial court explaining why the sanctions award was legally erroneous and subject to reversal by the Court of Appeal.
 The brief was a success: the family court reversed its own decision to impose sanctions under Family Code section 271.

-• The First District Court of Appeal granted Decker Law’s petition for writ of mandate, finding that the trial court abused its discretion by issuing a custody ruling in favor of person who was found to have committed an act of domestic violence.
+• The First District Court of Appeal (San Francisco) granted Decker Law’s petition for writ of mandate, finding that the trial court abused its discretion by issuing a custody ruling in favor of person who was found to have committed an act of domestic violence.
 (A.K. v.
 Superior Court (Oct.
 4, 2024, No. A170856) [2024 Cal.
 App.
 Unpub.
 LEXIS 6305].).)

 The firm thereafter filed an anti-SLAPP, which resulted in (1) a dismissal of the case against the client, and (2) an award of attorneys’’ fees in his favor.